 Discover top Cornish attractions in our Cornwall edition of the ‘Ultimate summer bucket list’.

-Attractions you’ll find in this bucket list include the Minack Theatre, St Michael’s Mount and the Eden Project, not forgetting historical treasures from this country rich heritage such as The Count House and Tintagel Castle.
-Alongside the attractions, traditional Cornish cuisine features heavily with eating a cream tea, sampling stargazy pie and of course, devouring a humble Cornish pasty also making the list.
+If you're planning a trip to Kernow, we've collated some of the best things to do and places to go.
+Attractions you’ll find in this bucket list include the Minack Theatre, St Michael’s Mount and the Eden Project, not forgetting historical treasures from this country's rich heritage such as The Count House and Tintagel Castle.
+Alongside the attractions, traditional Cornish cuisine features heavily in our things to do including eating a cream tea, sampling stargazy pie and of course, devouring a humble Cornish pasty also making the list.

 Visit this immensely popular UK county and begin ticking off the items on our ultimate Cornwall bucket list.